 Our brand name is a bold realization of our work and our vision.
 It should always be all caps:

-We use title case for our products
+We use title case for our products and press releases

 Quantum computing and related concepts are features of our product and/or categories.
-They are not branded or proprietary to Q-CTRL so they they should use sentence case.
+They are not branded or proprietary to Q-CTRL so they should use sentence case.

 Someone reading technical content is usually looking to answer a specific question.
 Our goal is to provide answers without distraction.

 Content should be as clear and concise as possible to help the reader find their answer quickly.
 If you have more than one answer, make sure they are well labelled and ordered, so they are easy to understand.
 Use images, diagrams, tables, graphs, and other visuals to illustrate your point or break up the text.

 For each project, consider your reader’s background, context and objective.